We went to UCLA to trip, climb the oak trees in the Santa Ana winds, and do a dope deal.

 Back in the room, a wet washcloth pressed to my cheek, our acid trips, road trips, and other psychedelic lore spun like tie-dyed yarn into the night.
 Helped along by that Indian hash that was even better than advertised.

 Hank had gotten right into it when we came back from the palace.
-He stored it not in one of those ubiquitous plastic 35mm canisters, but in the metal film can itself.
-He pried the end off with a can opener.
+He stored it not in one of those ubiquitous plastic 35mm canisters, but in the metal film can itself with its end pried off.
 I remember that hash as being like none I’d ever seen, and I haven’t seen any like it since.
 It was dull green, hard, and coarsely textured in uneven clumps.
 The thing that was unique, that made me think it was going to be low-grade hash, was that you could see pieces of stem and seed imbedded in it.
 But one toke from Hank’s little water-pipe and I knew it was anything but low-grade.

 “Blow it out the vent, guys.” said Hank.
 “I don’t want to have to bribe anybody.”
 I wasn’t sure if he was kidding or not.
 He didn’t sound like he was.